yichizhng/bitburner-src/markdown/bitburner.graftingtask.md

 ## Remarks

-An object representing the current grafting status
+An object representing the current grafting task

+The "completion" property is a promise that resolves when the task is complete.

 ## Properties